Last Updated on

 Previous studies have shown that bees, pigeons and a variety of other animals move in tight circles when orienting cues like the sun are missing.

 The new study suggests that, whether we’re conscious of what we’re doing or not, people are tuned into those types of environmental signals, too.”The good news about navigating without a compass or a map?
 As long as you pay attention to where the sun and moon are (and the approximate time of day or night in regards to their position), you can stay in a fairly straight line.

 When clouds cover the sun and night sky however, now you have a problem.
 You’ll have to bring some other methods for navigating without a compass into play.

-2) Move forward along that line.
-After a short distance look back to ensure the obstacle/landmark stays directly behind you and notice the angle to the landscape you are traveling -- this is going to help you stay on a straight course.
+1) If you come upon a landmark (or see one in the distance) or you have to go around an obstacle, once you get passed that landmark or obstacle, look back, and then look forward, and create a line in your mind between a point in the distance in front of you to the obstacle or landmark behind you.2) Move forward along that line.
+After a short distance look back to ensure the obstacle/landmark stays directly behind you and notice the angle to the landscape you are traveling — this is going to help you stay on a straight course.

 In an area of heavy brush or trees, with little visibility in the distance, you’ll have to do this often.
 Otherwise it will be difficult to stay on course.

 3) Draw a line in the ground that lines up with your angle of travel and look directly ahead, into the distance, where the line points … pick out a distinguishing feature in the landscape up ahead and now set your sights on that location.

 4) When you get to that location, look back at a landmark you had traveled from, and draw a line in the ground that continues to point the direction you are wanting to travel.